Matt Adler

 Matthew D. Adler (born December 8, 1966) is an American film actor.
-He is best known for his supporting roles in the 1980s teenage films: Teen Wolf, White Water Summer, North Shore, and Dream a Little Dream.
+He is best known for his supporting roles in the 1980s teenage films: Teen Wolf, White Water Summer, and Dream a Little Dream.
+He starred in North Shore.
 He currently works on additional dialogue recording for feature films.

-In 1986 he auditioned for the role of "Bill S. Preston Esquire" in Bill & Ted's Excellent Adventure being one of the final picks along with Keanu Reeves, Donovan Leitch and Gary Riley.
-The role ultimately went to Alex Winter who had initially auditioned for the part of Ted "Theodore" Logan.
+In 1986, he auditioned for the role of "Bill S. Preston Esquire" in Bill & Ted's Excellent Adventure, being one of the final picks along with Keanu Reeves, Donovan Leitch and Gary Riley.
+The role ultimately went to Alex Winter, who had initially auditioned for the part of Ted "Theodore" Logan.

+Early life

+Adler was born in California and he has one brother.
+He struggled with alcohol and drug addiction as a teenager, and got sober at 17.
+He studied acting at the Lee Strasberg institute.

 Film and television credits

 Personal life

 Adler was married to actress Ria Pavia from 1993 to 1995.
 He is currently married to actress Laura San Giacomo and is a close friend and former housemate of actor George Clooney.